 Sometimes the response when a board designer first sees their board in 3D in the PCB editor is, "hey I don't need that, that's just eye candy!"

 Being able to display the board in a highly realistic 3D view allows the designer to see the loaded board, ready to be fitted into the enclosure.
+Add a 3D mouse, such as the SpaceMouse®, and the realism goes up a notch - it's as if you're holding the loaded board in your hand, turning it around and over as you examine it in detail.
 Now you can immediately see that a designator will be obscured by that component, or that you've forgotten to tent the vias.

 Add support for importing component models and now you can bring in those unusually shaped, dimensionally critical components, such as the connectors.
 Then add support for 3D collision detection, and now you can be confident that that component will fit under the connector, and the loaded board will fit into its enclosure.